-Garden International School was founded in 1951 and is the largest international school in Malaysia with an enrolment of approximately 2,000 students, aged 4-18 years.
-The main campus is situated in a pleasant residential suburb of Kuala Lumpur, which has become the main centre for expatriate life in the city.
-A purpose designed Early Years Centre, opened in September 2008, and is located approximately 1km from the main Kuala Lumpur Campus (please note if you have nursery or reception age children they will attend the EYC).
+Garden International School was founded in 1951 and is the largest international school in Malaysia with an enrolment of approximately 2,000 students, aged 3-18 years.
+The main campus is situated in a pleasant residential suburb of Kuala Lumpur, which has become one of the main centres for expatriate life in the city.
+A purpose designed Early Years Centre, opened in September 2008, and is located approximately 1km from our main Kuala Lumpur Campus (please note if you have nursery or reception-aged children they will attend the EYC).

 Garden International School is a member of Taylor's Education Group, Taylor's Schools, which comprises, Garden International School, The Australian International School of Malaysia, Nexus International School (Putrajaya), Nexus International School (Singapore) and Taylor's International School (Kuala Lumpur and Puchong).
-Taylor's Education Group also operates Taylor's University, Taylor's College Subang Jaya and Taylor's College Sri Hartamas, all of which are renowned institutions of further and higher education situated within Kuala Lumpur.
+Taylor's Education Group also operates Taylor's University and Taylor's College in Subang Jaya, all of which are renowned institutions of further and higher education situated within Kuala Lumpur.